niccoloanceschi/TobitSUN/ApplicationTutorial.md

 ```

 As mentioned above, we validate empirically the quality of the different approximation schemes by comparing the associated approximate posterior moments and predictive functionals with that obtained under of i.i.d. sampling.
-As for predictive functionals of interest, the Gaussianity of MF approximation leads to simple closed-form expression easily evaluated.
+As for predictive functionals of interest, the Gaussianity of MF approximation leads to simple closed-form expressions easily evaluated.

 ``` r
 # First 2 marginal moments